What is an progress claim contact?

 - When your company's insurance policy information that was uploaded to Procore is within approximately 2 weeks of expiring.
 The 'Send Expiration Notification' option must be selected on your company's insurance record by a Procore Administrator.
 See Who receives notification emails when a vendor's insurance expires?

 - Optional.
 Invites you to submit a subcontractor progress claim for the current billing period.
-See Send an 'Invite to Bill' to an Progress Claim Contact.
+To learn more, see one of these links:

 - Optional.
 When the status of a subcontractor progress claim is changed to 'Approved'.
 However, this requires that the company's Procore Administrator has configured the 'Notify Subcontractors When Progress Claims Are Approved' setting.
-See Configure Settings: Invoicing.
+To learn more, see one of these links:

 Do progress claim contacts need to be granted special access permissions to Procore?